High-performance sailing: Points of sail

 The points of sail at which high-performance sailing craft can achieve highest speeds and achieve the best speed made good over a course span between a beam reach (90° to the true wind) and a broad reach (about 135° away from the true wind).
-According to Bethwaite, having made comparative measurements in a true wind of 15 kn, a displacement Soling can achieve speeds slightly higher than the true wind and sail 30° off the apparent wind, whereas a planing 18-foot Skiff achieves speeds of almost 30 kn at an apparent wind of 20° and an iceboat can achieve 67 kn at an apparent wind of 8°.
+According to Bethwaite, having made comparative measurements in a true wind of 15 kn, a displacement Soling can achieve speeds slightly higher than the true wind and sail 30° off the apparent wind, whereas a planing 18ft Skiff achieves speeds of almost 30 kn at an apparent wind of 20° and an iceboat can achieve 67 kn at an apparent wind of 8°.

-Under apparent wind sailing, the objective is to keep the apparent wind as far forward, as practical, for the course sailed in order to attain the fastest course made good to the objective.
+Under apparent wind sailing, the objective is to keep the apparent wind as far forward as practical for the course sailed in order to attain the fastest course made good to the objective.
 This requires a craft that can exceed the true windspeed, both upwind and downwind; this allows the apparent wind to remain well ahead of the sail on the courses sailed, the fastest of which are reaches.
 To be avoided is heading too far downwind, where the apparent wind moves behind the sail and the speed drops below the true windspeed as the course trends from a broad reach to running square (dead down wind).

 Upwind

 Depending on the craft sailed, the course made good into the wind may trend away from its closest point into the wind in order to allow the craft to sail at optimum speed.
-Bethwaite explains that high-speed sailing demands independent action of both the tiller and the mainsheet, whereby the person at the helm avoids responding to gusts and, instead, eased the mainsheet as needed, thus increasing the boat's velocity made good over the previous technique of pointing the craft more into the wind.
+Bethwaite explains that high-speed sailing demands independent action of both the tiller and the mainsheet, whereby the person at the helm avoids responding to gusts and, instead, eases the mainsheet as needed, thus increasing the boat's velocity made good over the previous technique of pointing the craft more into the wind.